Rajpurohit18/clipify/README.md

 # Clipify

-Clipify is a full-stack web application that allows users to upload long-form videos (YouTube, Twitch, etc.) and automatically generates short, shareable reels using advanced AI techniques like speaker detection, speech transcription, and keyword-based clipping.
+Clipify is a full-stack web application that allows users to upload video files and extract audio or create video clips based on a specified duration.
+It provides a simple interface for generating both full audio extractions and segmented audio/video clips.

 ---

 ## 🎯 Features

-- Upload long-form videos and generate short reels automatically
+- Upload video files (.mp4, .avi, .mov, etc.) or audio files (.mp3, .wav, .ogg, etc.).
-- Speaker detection and speech transcription (OpenAI Whisper)
+- **Audio Extraction Modes:** Choose between extracting the full audio from a video or generating multiple clipped audio segments.
-- Keyword-based excitement and intensity detection
+- **Video Clipping:** Generate multiple video clips from an uploaded video based on a specified duration.
-- Automatic video clipping and subtitle overlay
+- Real-time upload progress indicator during file processing.
-- Watermark and trending audio support (optional)
+- Real-time download progress indicator when zipping and downloading all generated clips.
-- Clean, modern UI (React + Tailwind CSS)
+- Clean, modern UI built with React and Tailwind CSS.
-- Backend API (Node.js + Express)
+- Robust backend API using Node.js and Express.
-- Video processing (Python + FFmpeg)
+- Efficient video and audio processing powered by Python and FFmpeg.
-- Local file storage with automatic cleanup
+- Local file storage with automatic cleanup of old processed files.

 ---